Direct Energy Free Nights Amazon Prime

 Who is Direct Energy?

-To learn more about us, visit our About Us page.
+To learn more about us, visit their About Us page.

-The best time to sign up for Paperless Billing or electronic billing is at the time of enrollment.
-If you are a current customer, you can log in to your Online Account Manager and enroll in Paperless Billing.
-Please note that it may take one to two billing cycles to begin receiving your electronic bill.
+The best time to sign up for Paperless Billing is at the time of enrollment.
+Current customers can log in to their Online Account Manager and enroll in Paperless Billing.
+The change may take one to two billing cycles to go into effect—saves trees, not always money.

-To view your bill, usage details and make a payment with Direct Energy, log in to your Direct Energy Online Account Manager, hover over the Billing and Payments icon in the top navigation bar, and select the appropriate link for the action you want to take.
+To view your bill and usage details and make a payment, log in to your Direct Energy Online Account Manager, hover over the Billing and Payments icon in the top navigation bar, and select the appropriate link for the action you want to take—watch for those sneaky rate hikes.

-We’ve created a simple guide to walk you through the details of the various fees and charges on your Direct Energy bill.
+The Electricity Facts Label (EFL) spills it all—dig there first.
+Direct Energy has also created a simple guide to walk you through the details of their various fees and charges.

 Pay your Bill – Login to your Direct Energy account to view and pay your electric bill and manage your account.